itsbk13/Intelligent-Pesticide_System/data/README.md

 - **DiaMOS Dataset:** A comprehensive set of images annotated with wheat rust disease severity levels across four severity classes: Healthy, Mild, Moderate, Severe.

-- **Integration:** Data from PlantSeg and NWRD are combined and processed to form a unified dataset for training and evaluation.
+- **Integration:** Data from PlantSeg and NWRD models are combined and processed to form a unified dataset for training and evaluation.

 ## Obtaining the Raw Data